schinckel/iso-8601/README.txt

 Also supported is using an hour of 24 to mean midnight at the end of the
 day: this is converted to the python object of the next day's 00:00:00.
+Using a non-zero minute/second/fraction will raise a ValueError.

+A fractional value may be appended to the last component of a time part.
+Appending it elsewhere will raise a ValueError.

 Finally, only naive datetime objects are supported at this time.
 Timezones may not be included in the format string.